-If you’re familiar with Authentic Brand, you know we’re big fans of EOS®, the Entrepreneurial Operating System and its EOS marketing strategy framework.
+If you’re familiar with Authentic Brand, you know we’re big fans of EOS®, the Entrepreneurial Operating System.
 EOS is effective at creating vision, traction and alignment in growth-oriented companies.
 We often recommend EOS for our clients (and we host the EOS Integrator User Group), but we are not in any way affiliated with EOS Worldwide.
 We love working with EOS-powered businesses.
 Here’s why…

 I was part of a team that implemented EOS more than a decade ago, and since then, I’ve watched numerous companies achieve sustainable growth with guidance from the system’s practical tools.
 One of those tools, the Vision/Traction Organizer™ (V/TO), helps companies define their organizational vision, including their EOS marketing strategy.

 The V/TO™ and EOS marketing strategy

 The Vision/Traction Organizer is a fundamental EOS tool that simplifies the strategic planning process.
 One section of the V/TO helps companies define their EOS marketing strategy by compelling leadership to identify the company’s target market, three uniques™ (i.e., differentiators), proven process and guarantee.
 Each factor serves as an essential anchor point for the brand and, collectively, they make up the company’s EOS marketing strategy.